- Reed Hastings started Netflix after incurring a $40 late fee on Apollo 13’s VHS copy.

 What am I going to do?

-Enable you to create conversion worthy landing pages by showing you some landing page examples and then sharing with you my secret weapon- the power that makes me super.
+Enable you to create conversion worthy post-click landing pages by showing you some post-click landing page examples and then sharing with you my secret weapon – the power that makes me super.

-Green Lantern may have his ring, and Batman may have his gadgets, what I have is the ability to turn drab ineffective landing pages into optimization masterpieces- my landing page optimization checklist (download it at the bottom of this page).
-The only landing page checklist you’ll ever need to create POLPs (perfectly optimized landing pages).
+Green Lantern may have his ring, and Batman may have his gadgets, what I have is the ability to turn drab ineffective post-click landing pages into optimization masterpieces – my post-click landing page optimization checklist (download it at the bottom of this page).

-You can learn a lot by just looking at landing pages- evaluate how others have handled products in your niche and then create something different.
+You can learn a lot by just looking at post-click landing pages – evaluate how others have handled products in your niche and then create something different.

 But, with research comes great responsibility.